 They just can’t help it.

-They are a bit clumsy in the beginning as well.
-For that reason, you will need a setup that will keep things neat, unless you are going to clean their box out daily.
+Another thing about ducklings is they are a bit clumsy in the beginning as well.
+For that reason, you will need a setup that will keep things neat unless you are going to clean their box out daily.

-And if you are anything like me, then you do not have time to clean a full box out every single day.
+And if you are anything like me, you do not have time to clean a full box out every day.

 So, if you are using a cardboard box as your brooder box, you will want to do a little prep work to help keep the water better contained.